-The applicable EPRs have been addressed through development of project specific management plans or procedures and controls that will be implemented across the Primary Package and, where applicable, for this plan.
-The plans required by the EPR listed in Table 10 has been developed and implemented for activities associated with the Primary Package.
+The applicable EPRs have been addressed through development of project specific management plans or procedures and controls that will be implemented across the Primary Package and, where applicable, for this Plan.
+The EPR Plans listed in Table 9 have been developed and implemented for activities associated with the Primary Package.
+Compliance with each individual EPR is summarised in Table 11 of this Plan.

-Table 10 Primary Package - Management Plans required by the EPR
+Table 9: Primary Package - Management Plans Required by the EPR